pennyl67/openminted-guidelines/GLOSSARY.md

 ## licence compatibility/interoperability

-The condition or state in which two or more licences can co-exist or be combined without conflicting with each other; in OpenMinTeD, licence compatibility and licence interoperability are used as synonyms.
+The condition or state in which two or more licences can co-exist or be combined without conflicting with each other.
+In OpenMinTeD, _licence compatibility_ and _licence interoperability_ are used as synonyms.

 ## knowledge resource

-A resource \(data and/or tool\) containing, producing or representing knowledge; knowledge is specific information that is relevant for the linguistic and conceptual interpretation of data; for OpenMinTeD purposes, this information is exploited or produced by TDM modules and tools, or exchanged between them.
+A resource \(data and/or tool\) containing, producing or representing knowledge; knowledge is specific information that is relevant for the linguistic and conceptual interpretation of data.
+For OpenMinTeD purposes, this information is exploited or produced by TDM modules and tools, or exchanged between them.

 ## language description